-If you’re looking for a high-tech toy for your kids, look no further.
+If you’re looking for a high-tech toy for your high-tech kid, look no further.
 We’ve rounded up a bunch of cool robots kits for kids, from a robot dinosaur toy to a robot ball, that are beloved by online customers and Fatherly staff alike.
 All you have to do is pick one (or more!) that’s age-appropriate for your kid, with a level of difficulty that suits them.
-After all, you don’t want to discourage your kid by giving him or her a robot that requires a degree from Stanford to program.
+After all, you don’t want to discourage your kid by giving him or her a robot that requires a degree from Stanford to enjoy.